-Alabama foreclosure listings of foreclosures for sale and nationwide.
-Our foreclosure data includes Alabama bank owned homes, foreclosed homes and REO properties.
-All our foreclosure listings are screened for accuracy by our team of professionals on a daily basis.
-All of our Alabama foreclosure homes for sale will also include the contact information, number of beds and baths, SQFT and price.
+Scroll down to find Alabama foreclosure listings of foreclosure homes for sale.
+Our Alabama homes for sale database will also include listings of bank owned homes, short sales, sheriff sales and pre-foreclosures.
+All our Alabama foreclosure listings are pre-screened for accuracy by our team of professionals on a daily basis.
+All of our foreclosed properties for sale will also include the contact information, number of bedrooms and baths, square footage and price.

 Alabama has a burgeoning population of over 4.5 million and features a rich cultural heritage.
 The state has a strong agricultural industry that encapsulates approximately half of the general region, with strong commodities in cotton growing, poultry, cattle and calves, peanuts and greenhouse plants, just to name a few.
 The industrialization of certain sectors has resulted in major technological shifts, allowing Alabama to increase productivity and maintain its high level of efficiency.
 The state continues to regulate a strong presence in traditional areas of agriculture such as poultry and egg production as well.

 Notable landmarks that can be found in Alabama include the Birmingham Civil Rights Institute, a museum devoted to detailing the historic American Civil Rights Movement during the 1950s and 60s.
 Other noteworthy landmarks include Gaineswood in Marengo County, the Alabama Sports Hall of Fame in Birmingham, and the Fort Mitchell site in Russell County, along with many more.

 Jefferson County remains to be Alabama's most populated county, with Birmingham as its county seat.
 Birmingham once attributed its growth to its large industrial sector, yet now focuses on areas including medical research, banking, and service-based economy, with the city's most prevalent employers being BellSouth, Jefferson County Public Schools, and various Baptist Medical Centers.